StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/kubernetes_install.md

 ### Deploy StackState with Helm

 The recommended deployment of StackState is a production ready, high availability setup with many services running redundantly.
 If required, it's also possible to run StackState in a non-redundant setup, where each service has only a single replica.
 This setup is only recommended for a test environment.

+For air-gapped environments follow the instructions for the air-gapped installations.

 {% tabs %}
 {% tab title="High availability setup" %}